This tutorial will introduce some of the basic editing skills in iMovie.

 Splitting a Clip

-If you need to trim a clip down because you’ve added too much of it to your Timeline, there are three ways to do this.
-The first is by simply dragging the ends of the clips in your Project Timeline workspace.
+If you need to trim a clip down because you’ve added too much of it to your Timeline, you can simply drag the ends of the clips in your Project Timeline workspace.